GoTestTools/gotestfmt/README.md

 **Note:** Please always save the original log.
 You will need it if you have to file a bug report for gotestfmt.

-**⚠️ With version 2.0 gotestfmt switched to supporting only JSON output.
-Please add the `-json` flag to your `go test` command line!**

 ## Table of Contents

 - [Installing](#installing)